-There are many rules and regulations concerning when and how much sales tax should be collected in Kansas, and by whom.
-This can often make it difficult to determine whether you do in fact need to collect sales tax, and if so, how much.
-Understanding how to determine if you have nexus in the state is the first step in this process, followed by identifying products on which sales tax must be collected, and determining the applicable rate.
+There are many rules and regulations concerning when and how much state sales tax should be collected in Kansas.
+This can often make it difficult to determine whether to collect sales tax and if so, how much.
+Understanding how to determine if you have nexus in the state is the first step in this process, followed by identifying products on which sales tax must be collected and determining the applicable rate.

 Like many states, Kansas has a base sales tax rate set by the state, but cities, counties, and other municipalities can add their own on top of that.
-The base rate in Kansas is 6.5%, and there are county and municipal rates that can increase to as high as 10.5%, with one address range in Kansas City reaching 11.125% – the highest in the State.
+The base rate in Kansas is 6.5%, and county and municipal rates can increase the total tax to a higher amount.

-This leads to a substantial variation in the actual rate you will need to collect at, with rates in places like Wichita and Derby coming in relatively low at 7.15% and 7.65% respectively, while the rate in Junction City is 9.4%.
-Compared to other states, Kansas has one of the more complicated local-level tax rate systems and can vary substantially by location.
+This leads to a substantial variation in the actual rate you will need to collect.
+Kansas has one of the more complicated local-level tax rate systems compared to other states and can vary substantially by location.
 An updated list of state and local sales/use tax rates can be referenced on the Kansas Department of Revenue website, or you can look up a specific rate using our sales tax calculator.

-In Kansas, the sales tax rate at which you will collect is determined by the destination of the product if it’s being shipped or delivered.
-If you have a physical store, and a customer comes in, purchases a product, and takes it with them on the spot, they will pay the sales tax rate of the city that the store is in.
-However, if the customer purchases the item in person and then asks for it to be delivered, the applicable sales tax rate will be that of the delivery destination.
+In Kansas, the state sales tax rate at which you collect is determined by the destination of the product if it’s being shipped or delivered.
+If you have a physical store, and a customer comes in, purchases a product, and takes it with them on the spot, they will pay the sales tax rate of the store’s location.
+However, if the customer purchases the item in person and then asks for it to be delivered, the applicable sales tax policy will be that of the delivery destination.

 The same is true of items purchased online or over the phone that are shipped directly to the customer.
 In these instances, the sales tax rate that must be applied is that of the destination of the product, with no consideration of where it originates.

-When you’re determining whether to collect sales tax in Kansas, you need to consider whether you have a nexus, or a significant presence, in the state, as well as whether the item being sold is subject to sales tax.
-You have a nexus, and thus a responsibility to collect sales tax, if you:
+When determining whether to collect sales tax in Kansas, you need to consider whether you have a nexus or a significant presence in the state and whether the item being sold is subject to sales tax.
+You have a nexus and thus a responsibility to collect sales tax if you:

 If you sell items through Amazon and those items are stored in an Amazon Fulfillment Center in Kansas, you will be considered to have a nexus as well.
 To find out if this applies to you, you can pull an inventory report from Amazon Seller Central to see where your items ship from.